LoginRadius/apidocs/database/apidocs/docs/v2/admin-console/social-provider/social-provider-overview.md

 ## Social Data Settings

 Choose the data points you want to gather at the time of a customer’s registration with a social ID directly from the Admin Console.
-See how to configure social data [here](/api/v2/admin-console/social-provider/configure-social-data-settings).
 It is important to note that your web properties may have to undergo an app review in order to retrieve advanced data points from the customer’s profiles.

+For more details regarding configuration refer this [document](/governance/configure-social-data-settings/).

 ## App Reviews